derekmerck/PERSEUS/TelemetryStream/README.md

 The PhilipsTelemetryStream module opens an RS232 connection, passes it to the IntellivueDecoder module, initiates an extended polling data transfer (required for wave data), and passes the decoded messages returned to the IntellivueDistiller module.

 Each update yields a timestamped dictionary of alarm, numerics, and wave data.
 Wave data is returned at 0.25sec intervals, which determines the polling frequency.
-The wave data is storaged in an internal sample buffer with a default duration of 7-9 seconds.
+The wave data is stored in an internal sample buffer with a default duration of 7-9 seconds.
 This buffer can be accessed for signal post-processing and annotation.

 See the [Intellivue Programmers Guide](IntellivueProtocol/Philips Data Export Interface Programming Guide.pdf) for details of the protocol.